 Shiny: Some people have said that their cats wouldn’t eat from the bowl because it was too shiny.

-People who have reviewed this bowl have used it for several different dog breeds such as Frencton, Pugs, Boston Terriers, Bulldogs, and etc. They are perfect for flat-faced dogs, you can check out the price at Amazon by clicking here.
+People who have reviewed this bowl have used it for several different dog breeds such as Frencton, Pugs, Boston Terriers, Bulldogs, and etc. They are perfect for flat-faced dogs, and will make dinner time better for both of you.

 #3 Enhanced Pet Bowl for Pugs